ondemandenv/ondemandenv.github.io/articles/x-ops-railroading-software-architecture.md

 ### Abstraction Aversion in Practice
 **Healthcare SaaS Case**: Engineering teams attempted to introduce Domain-Driven Design concepts to model distinct data contracts between patient, provider, and payer domains.
 Platform/ops teams resisted: *"This adds complexity, let's just standardize JSON schemas."* They collapsed multiple business domains into one flat event stream, leading to untraceable bugs and subtle data corruption.
 Engineers advocating for proper domain modeling were dismissed as *"over-engineering."*

+### Framework Misunderstanding and Authority Protection
+**Enterprise Software Case**: An engineer pointed out that Spring Boot was designed for monolithic applications when microservices weren't popular yet, making it poorly suited for their distributed system.
+Management immediately shut down the discussion via direct message.
+To navigate this, the engineer suggested *"using Spring Cloud to get the best of both worlds"* — essentially proposing to combine monolithic framework design with distributed system complexity.
+Leadership celebrated this **technical contradiction** because they lacked the systematic understanding to recognize it as the worst of both architectural approaches.

 ### Operational Authoritarianism
 **Cloud Provider Case**: A director spoke vaguely about *"resilience and security posture"* in enablement meetings while mid-level ops posted quotes like gospel in Slack.
 Engineering teams were simultaneously told: *"Move to the new deployment pipeline now.
 We know it's broken.
 Just do it.
 Leadership has committed."* Engineers who questioned the approach were escalated to HR for being *"uncooperative."* This demonstrates performative loyalty upward combined with aggressive pressure downward.